 4.3 Suspensions, etc.

-4.3.1: Subject to applicable law, Barclays may, from time to time, suspend or otherwise limit the Client’s (including any Authorised User’s) access to and use of any e-Service, including, without limitation, refusing to accept or act on any Instruction, and Barclays shall not be obliged to give any reason for such suspension, limitation or refusal.
-Barclays shall notify the Client of the fact of any such suspension, limit, or refusal as soon as reasonably practicable thereafter.
+4.3.1: Subject to applicable law, Barclays may, from time to time, suspend or otherwise limit the Client’s (including any Authorised User’s) access to and use of any e-Service, including, without limitation, refusing to accept or act on any Instruction, provided that any such action is based upon commercially reasonable grounds..
+Barclays shall notify the Client of the fact of any such suspension, limit, or refusal, including the reason therefore, as soon as reasonably practicable thereafter.
 Such suspension or limit shall automatically apply to the like extent to the Client’s use of any relevant Equipment, Software, Materials or Information supplied by Barclays Capital Services.

 4.3.2: Barclays and Barclays Capital Services shall not be liable for any losses, liabilities, claims, damages and expenses whatsoever incurred or suffered by the Client or any third party as a result of Barclay’s exercise of its rights under Clause 4.3.1.